newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/domestic-employer-register-for-taxes.md

 ## Register for State Taxes

-Complete page 17 of the [NJ-REG form](https://www.nj.gov/treasury/revenue/pdf/2000-legacy.pdf) and choose "Employer of Domestic Household Employee(s)" under step A and "Domestic (Household Employer)" under step H. You may not apply online.
+Complete page 17 of the [NJ-REG form](https://www.nj.gov/treasury/revenue/pdf/2000-legacy.pdf) and choose "Employer of Domestic Household Employee(s)" under step A and "Domestic (Household Employer)" under step H.

+-or-

+File online by clicking on the "Register for State Taxes" button.

 - - -